ITfoxtec/FoxIDs/docs/down-party-oidc.md

 > It is recommended to use OpenID Connect Authorization Code flow with PKCE, because it is considered a secure flow.

+## Require two-factor authentication (2FA/MFA)
+The OpenID Connect client can require two-factor authentication by specifying the `urn:foxids:mfa` value in the `AcrValues` parameter.

+The `AcrValues` parameter can be set in the `OnRedirectToIdentityProvider` event in `Startup.cs`:

+    options.Events.OnRedirectToIdentityProvider = (context) =>
+    {
+        // To require MFA
+        context.ProtocolMessage.AcrValues = "urn:foxids:mfa";
+        return Task.FromResult(string.Empty);
+    };

+See more code in the [AspNetCoreOidcAuthorizationCodeSample](samples.md#aspnetcoreoidcauthorizationcodesample) and [Startup.cs line 141](https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/AspNetCoreOidcAuthorizationCodeSample/Startup.cs#L141).

 ## Configuration
 How to configure your application as a down-party OpenID Connect Relaying Party (RP) / client.